 The Bynum School District recognizes that equally or more important than standardized, norm-reference tests in determining student success in school are classroom assessment measures which provide for a variety of performance assessments, portfolio assessments, criterion reference tests and teacher observation.
 Unit plans should reflect utilization of these types of assessment and results should be shared with the student and his/her parent(s)/guardian.
 Before the revision of any instructional program, the District will review all the assessment processes, procedures and results to determine if the purposes of the program are being accomplished.

-Legal Reference: 20 USC 1232h Protection of Pupil Rights 10.55.603, ARM Basic Instructional Program
+20 USC 1232h 10.55.603, ARM 10.56.101, ARM Protection of Pupil Rights Basic Instructional Program Student Assessment

-10.56.101, ARM Student Assessment